-- If a WS or Temporary Service student is not paid due to an error on the part of a College employee, it may be possible to arrange an emergency loan.
+- If a WS or Temporary Service student is not paid due to an error on the part of a University employee, it may be possible to arrange an emergency loan.
 The supervisor responsible may inquire about this by contacting Payroll.

 Statement of Earnings - Form W-2